loopwerk/loopwerk.io/content/articles/2024-07-22-extend-django-autocomplete-actions.md

 widgets.RelatedFieldWidgetWrapper = CustomRelatedFieldWidgetWrapper
 ```

-And just like that we’ve added a new clickable icon which copies the email address to the clipboard:
+And just like that we've added a new clickable icon which copies the email address to the clipboard:

 ![screenshot](/articles/images/django-icons-after.png)